 All fish registered will be immediately released at weigh-in area, unless the contestant wants to keep it.
 In which case the fish will be marked by tournament officials and remain the property of the contestant.

 The Garrison Wildlife Chapter of Ducks Unlimited would like to thank you for supporting our efforts to protect and enhance the environment and request that you remove refuse, including cigarette butts, from the ice when you leave.
 Glass containers are not allowed in contest area and will be confiscated by, and forfeited to, tournament officials.
-Waste containers are provided by Garrison Disposal.
+Waste containers are provided by Waste Management.

 Tournament fish include: Walleye, Northern Pike, Perch, Tullibee, Rock Bass, Largemouth Bass, Crappie, and Sunfish.